thosgood/translations/README.md

 For each paper, there is a link to the `.tex` source file (and I've tried to keep these self-contained, i.e with internal bibliographies), a link to a PDF which is built from the latest version of the `.tex` file every time you load the page (many thanks to <https://github.com/aslushnikov/latex-online>), and the original (non-English language) paper.

+Each PDF has a version number (the first 8 characters of the MD5 hash of the source code).
+This makes it easy to tell at a glance whether or not there have been any changes.

 ---

 For translations of the EGA, see <https://github.com/ryankeleti/ega>.